Gronis/OpenEcs/README.md

 bool is_valid = entity.is_valid();
 ```

 To track if an entity is valid.
-OpenEcs accociates each entity with a version when accessed from the EntityManager.
-Whenever an entity is destoyed, the version for that Entity changes, and all entities with the old versions are invalid, as they no longer exists.
+OpenEcs associates each entity with a version when accessed from the EntityManager.
+Whenever an entity is destroyed, the version for that Entity changes, and all entities with the old versions are invalid, as they no longer exists.

 ### Iterating through the EntityManager
 To access entities with certain components.
 There is a "with" function that looks like this